GloverDonovan/webdev-bootcamp/reference/css-style.rst

     }

-Also notice this implies a specific order for vendor prefixes from longest to shortest, mostly just for readability and consistency.
-It's convenient that the unprefixed version, which always appears last, is shortest by default.
+Note that this implies a specific order for vendor prefixes from longest to shortest, mostly just for readability and consistency.
+It's convenient that the unprefixed version, which always appears last, is the shortest by default.

 Whitespace